apify/apify-docs/sources/academy/tutorials/apify_scrapers/puppeteer_scraper.md

 in the browser context, Puppeteer Scraper's `pageFunction` is executed in Node.js context, giving you much more freedom to bend the browser to your will.
 You're the puppeteer and the browser is your puppet.
 It's also much easier to work with external APIs, databases or the [Apify SDK](https://sdk.apify.com) in the Node.js context.
-The tradeoff is simple.
-Power vs simplicity.
+The tradeoff is simplicity vs power.
 Web Scraper is simple, Puppeteer Scraper is powerful (and the [Apify SDK](https://sdk.apify.com) is super-powerful).

 > In other words, Web Scraper's `pageFunction` is like a single [page.evaluate()](https://pptr.dev/#?product=Puppeteer&show=api-pageevaluatepagefunction-args) call.